ahrtr/goutprofile/README.md

 // all its subdirectories as well.
 //
 // The first return parameter is a slice including all the profile names which
-// passes the validation.
+// passed the validation.
 It stops validating immediately once any profile's
 // validation fails, and return an error in the second return parameter. func ValidateDir(dir string, recursive bool) ([]string, error)